alexwoolford/domain_status_graph/README.md

 This project builds a **knowledge graph** that captures these relationships, enabling queries that would be impossible (or extremely complex) in relational databases:

 - *"Find companies similar to Apple by business model AND technology stack AND competitive position"*
-- *"Map the supply chain network 3 hops out from Tesla"*
+- *"Map NVIDIA's supply chain and find companies 2 hops away"*
 - *"Which technologies commonly co-occur with Kubernetes adoption?"*

 ### Related Research